edis0n-zhang/personal-website-2.0/src/lib/posts/blogs_i_love/blogs_i_love.md

 **[Maggie Appleton](https://maggieappleton.com/ai-dark-forest)**: Maggie writes in depth and thought provoking pieces but in a playful manner.
 Filled with illustrations and personal quirks, her site is always an awesome visit.
 I hope I can write in a way that is half as enjoyable to read.

 **[Jacky Zhao](https://jzhao.xyz/posts/the-fools-who-dream)**: Jacky writes about the self, AI, and the online you.
 Reading his writing was a great inspiration to myself, and my original blog was built off of his project [Quartz](https://github.com/jackyzha0/quartz)!

+**[Thorsten Ball](https://thorstenball.com/blog/2022/05/17/professional-programming-the-first-10-years/)**: Thorsten muses on software and his love for it.
+I aspire to one day have the deep and broad technical experience he has acquired over his career.
+While the article I have linked is about his experience as an engineer over the last 10 years, his [piece about the romantic quality of writing software](https://thorstenball.com/blog/2020/09/08/how-can-you-not-be-romantic-about-programming/) is something that resonated deeply with me.